USBankCodes

 You can find your routing number on your checks (the first 9 digits at the bottom left), through your bank's mobile app, or by searching our directory above.
 Make sure to use the correct routing number for your specific branch and transaction type.

-About SWIFT Codes in TX
+About SWIFT Codes in Texas

 SWIFT codes (also known as BIC codes) are assigned to individual banks, not to states or regions.
 Each bank that participates in international wire transfers has its own unique SWIFT code.
-You can find the SWIFT code for any TX bank by clicking on its name in the table above.
+You can find the SWIFT code for any Texas bank by clicking on its name in the table above.

 Note: Not all banks have SWIFT codes—smaller community banks and credit unions typically don't offer international wire transfers directly.
 In such cases, they may use a correspondent bank's SWIFT code for international transactions.